En-8/brew-book/project-plan.md

 - [ ] Implement fermentable entity
 - [ ] Implement dao tests for fermentable
 - [ ] Create style table
-- [ ] Review and incorporate feedback from Checkpoint 2 and peer review 1
+- [ ] Review and create plan items from Checkpoint 2 and peer review 1 feedback
 - [ ] Add additional unit tests for brew and user dao in response to instructor feedback
 - [ ] Decide which API to consume